Snap-sec/blog/_posts/2022-09-01-Log4shell-on-agorapulse.md

 ![x](/blog/assets/images/agora-log4j/4.png)

-We stopped right after extracting the path variables of the vulnerable server just to keep the exploitation ethical.
+Just to keep the exploitation ethical, We stopped right after extracting the $PATH environment variable of the agopulse server.
 Hence, no sensitive, confidential, or any other information related to their users was extracted.

 ## Response of Agora Team